-Established in 1917, the Tennessee Alumnus is published three times a year for the University of Tennessee Alumni Association and distributed to all alumni donors and graduates of the past four years.
+Established in 1917, the Tennessee Alumnus is published three times a year for the University of Tennessee Alumni Association and distributed to all alumni donors.

 A Brief History

-In 1917, the first issue of Tennessee Alumnus spilled off the press of Stubley Printing Company in Knoxville, Tennessee.
+In 1917, the first issue of Tennessee Alumnus spilled off the press of Stubley Printing Company in Knoxville.
 The university’s alumni association had just undergone a rejuvenation of sorts and added as its new secretary L.R.
 Neel, a 1907 graduate.
-Neel doubled as editor of the fledgling book, which he sent to all 5,000 alumni with high hopes they would remit a $2 association membership fee/magazine subscription.
-Most were able to resist; some 500 paid the price and received the second issue.
-Those inaugural issues were graphically subdued six by nine inch volumes with only four black and white photographs adorning their 24 pages.
+Neel doubled as editor of the fledgling magazine, which he sent to all 5,000 alumni with high hopes they would remit a $2 association membership fee/magazine subscription.
+About 500 paid the price and received the second issue.
+Those inaugural issues were graphically subdued 6-by-9-inch volumes with only four black and white photographs adorning their 24 pages.

 In the 1920s, the magazine blossomed to tabloid newspaper dimensions for three years before retreating to traditional magazine format of approximately 8 ½ by 11 inches.
 Harry M. Watson, a 1927 graduate, became editor in 1928.
 At the helm of alumni activities during that era was Vic Davis, who remained until his death in 1948.
 By 1940, the alumni magazine was being sent to 1,500 paying alumni association members.
 World War II interrupted the normal collegial tone of the alumni magazine with accounts of combat and lists of war dead, prisoners of war, alumni decorated for valor, and those missing in action.